Qigong training

 Cultivate flow, clarity, and vitality.

-All classes are beginner-friendly and no prior experience is required unless titled "intermediate" or "advanced."
+All classes are beginner-friendly, and no prior experience is required unless titled "intermediate" or "advanced."

 IN PERSON

-I teach though two organizations within my local community organizations in Montana: the Life Long Learning Center and the Red Willow Learning Center.
+I teach though two organizations within my local community organizations in Missoula, Montana: the Life Long Learning Center and the Red Willow Learning Center.
 These classes are set by the organizations in 6 or 8 week segments.

 PRIVATE TRAINING

 Qigong (pronounced chee-gong) is an ancient Chinese practice with shamanic roots dating back to nearly 7,000 years ago that has evolved into a core branch of Traditional Chinese Medicine.
 Also spelled chi gong, it combines gentle movement, breath, and intention to cultivate, balance, and strengthen the body’s vital energy, known as qi.
 Qi means energy, and Gong means skillful work, so qigong is the art of working skillfully with your own life force energy.
+It is a cumulative practice that builds upon itself in a very unique way.
+The more regularly you engage with the skills, the stronger and more sustainable the benefits become.

-Over time, my students develop clearer energetic boundaries, a deeper understanding of how emotional energy moves through their unique body, stronger intuition, and the confidence to work with their own energy.
+Over time, my students develop clearer energetic boundaries, a deeper understanding of how emotional energy moves through their unique bodies, stronger intuition, and the confidence to work with their own energy.
 My goal is to support people in navigating their energy with greater clarity, resilience, and ease.